Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Direct rigid laryngoscopy may be used as a surgical procedure to remove foreign objects in the throat, collect tissue samples (biopsy), remove polyps from the vocal cords, or perform laser treatment.
 Direct rigid laryngoscopy may also be used to help find cancer of the voice box (larynx).

 Rigid laryngoscopy is done with a general anesthetic.
 Do not eat or drink for 8 hours before the procedure.
-If you have this test in your doctor's office or at a surgery center, arrange to have someone drive you home after the procedure.

 You will sit straight up in a chair and stick out your tongue as far as you can.
 The doctor will hold your tongue down with some gauze.
 This lets the doctor see your throat more clearly.
 If you gag easily, the doctor may spray a numbing medicine (local anesthetic) into your throat to help with the gaggy feeling.

 The doctor will hold a small mirror at the back of your throat and shine a light into your mouth.
 He or she will wear a head mirror to reflect the light to the back of your throat.
 Or your doctor may wear headgear with a bright light hooked to it.
 He or she may ask you to make a high-pitched "e-e-e-e" sound or a low-pitched "a-a-a-a" sound.
 Making these noises helps the doctor see your vocal cords.

 If a local (topical) anesthetic is used during the examination, the numbing effect will last about 30 minutes.
 You can eat or drink when your throat is no longer numb.

 The doctor will use a thin, flexible scope to look at your throat.
 You may get a medicine to dry up the secretions in your nose and throat.
 This lets your doctor see more clearly.
 A topical anesthetic may be sprayed on your throat to numb it.